rikosintie/Haas_Data_collect/README.md

 `ls /Library/Developer/CommandLineTools/usr/bin/`

-You now have Python, git, venv and many other dev tools.
+You now have Python, git, venv, and many other dev tools.

 **Ubuntu 24.04 or higher**